-The textures configuration allows you to change the panel and meter textures.
+The textures configuration allows you to change the user interface textures.

 The panel texture is used for the background of the user interface and has the shader params applied.
 The meter texture is used to fill the visualization effects.
+The background texture is used throughout the plugin for shading.